 Our program offers diagnosis, evaluation, and treatment of LSDs.
 We coordinate care for our patients with numerous other specialists such as cardiology, orthopedics, otolaryngology, pulmonology, neurology, muscular dystrophy association clinic, ophthalmology, neurology, developmental pediatrics, bone marrow transplant, white matter disease multidisciplinary clinic, and anesthesiology.

-We partner with our hospital’s infusion clinics (at our main hospital in DC and in Falls Church, VA) and local home infusion nursing companies to provide enzyme replacement therapies for Gaucher, Fabry, and Pompe disease, lysosomal acid lipase deficiency, as well as MPS I (Hurler Syndrome), II (Hunter Syndrome), IVA (Morquio A Syndrome), and VI (Maroteaux-Lamy Syndrome).
+We partner with our hospital’s infusion clinics (at our main hospital in D.C. and in Falls Church, VA) and local home infusion nursing companies to provide enzyme replacement therapies for Gaucher, Fabry, and Pompe disease, lysosomal acid lipase deficiency, as well as MPS I (Hurler Syndrome), II (Hunter Syndrome), IVA (Morquio A Syndrome), VI (Maroteaux-Lamy Syndrome) and VII (Sly Syndrome).

 Our LSD program has participated in numerous clinic trials for the evaluation of new treatments for LSDs as well as contributing to the understanding of LSDs through natural history and patient registry studies.
 If you would like to learn more about the current research studies ongoing at our center, please contact us.